 In this section, we will prove that two problems encountered in a channel routing approach are NP-complete.
 Recall that in the channel routing approach, the routing area is divided into horizontal and vertical streets.
 Terminals lie along the sides of the streets.
 Each street is made up of a set of parallel channels in the direction of the street.
 Each channel is wide enough to account for the width of a wire and the required separation between wires.
 First the interconnection pattern of paths through the streets is chosen (street routing).
-Then, within each street, the actual routes of the path segments assigned to the street - using the channels - is determined (channel assignment).
+Then, within each street, the actual routes of the path segments assigned to the street -- using the channels -- is determined (channel assignment).
 The goal is to minimize the overall layout area.
 (See Figure 4.3.)

 The street routing problem can be represented as a graph problem.
 There will be a node in the graph for each position along a street at which there is are terminals.
 (Two terminals directly across from each other on a street are represented by one node.)
 There will also be a node in the graph for each intersection of streets.
 Each edge of the graph represents a portion of a street between two positions at which there are terminals of intersections.
-For each net, we wish to find a subgraph which is a tree whose nodes consist of the nodes representing terminals of the net and nodes representing street intersections.
+For each net, we wish to finite a subgraph which is a tree whose nodes consist of the nodes representing terminals of the net and nodes representing street intersections.
 This is a Steiner tree problem on the graph.
-The intersection nodes in the graph are analogous to the and them is come in the sould be all and the sound of the sound the sound of the so indicates the streets surrounding the components added nodes in the plane for a Rectilinear or Euclidean Steiner tree problem.
+The intersection nodes in the graph are analogous to the continue on a report of the series in a week or the expression as the tell of the indicates the streets surrounding the components added nodes in the plane for a Rectilinear or Euclidean Steiner tree problem.
 However, we do not wish to find a minimum length Steiner tree in the graph for each net.
 Using a minimum length Steiner tree for each net does not necessarily yield a minimum area layout.
 The eventual area of a layout must be estimated when the Steiner tree for each net is being chosen.